bhoovan-d/CHRONOSLATE/README.md

 # CHRONOSLATE

 It is an automatic time table generator for group 1 and group 2 students.
 It can generate countless timetable combinations pertaining to the student's needs.
-Made as a plugin for ChronoFactorem developed by CRUX-BPHC
+Made as a plugin for ChronoFactorem developed by CRUx-BPHC